mtxadmin/zabbix/SSL certificates/README.md

 Script lists all urls from text file, and automatically makes all items on Zabbix server through API.
 You don't have to make them manually.

+This solution based on Microsoft Powershell which embedded in Windows.

 ## Installation: